Animaloid Races

 Dragonkin

 All dragonkin except dragonets are immortal.
-All are intensely magical, fly well, and are considered to be the children of the Elder God Beanleheirballscalai the Dragon Queen who sacrificed herself at the end of the war between demons and gods to seal the demon prison for all time.
-She created the first dozen great wyrms from scales she plucked from her wings.
+All are intensely magical, fly well, and are considered to be the children of the Elder God Beanleheirballscalai the Dragon Queen, who sacrificed herself at the end of the war between demons and gods, to seal the demon prison for all time.
+She created the first dozen great wyrms from scales she plucked from her wings, others hatched from her eggs.
+All have innate healing ability, meaning they recover fully from all but the most serious wounds given time.

 Great Wyrms